petergregg/Content/Blog/Articles/Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub Azure Functions and SignalR Service.md

 4. Name the Razor Component **FetchData** in the **Name** textbox, and select **Add**.

-5. Add the following code into FetchData.
+5. Add the following code into `FetchData`.
 Replace the port in the following url with the port you copied earlier `http://localhost:{YourPort}/api`.

     ```
     @page "/fetchdata"